 Gendreau said traders are increasingly concerned about slower growth in emerging markets -- not just China, but India and Brazil as well.

-Caterpillar, the maker of heavy equipment, led the Dow lower, sliding 2 percent after it said global sales are growing more slowly.
+Caterpillar, the maker of heavy equipment, led the Dow lower, sliding 2.9 percent after it said global sales are growing more slowly.
+Bank of America, by far the most heavily traded stock, led the Dow higher with a 1.7 percent gain.

 Mining companies, which have increasingly relied on rising demand from the developing world, plunged after BHP Billiton's grim report on Chinese demand.
 Cliffs Natural Resources Inc. dropped 3 percent, Peabody Energy Corp.
 5 percent and U.S. Steel 2 percent.